 You may be familiar with the new Avios feature called ‘Part-Pay With Avios’.
 As I explained here, it isn’t very good.
 You can redeem up to 7,500 Avios points for a discount of up to £50 on a cash ticket.
 This values your points at a relatively poor 0.67p each.

-Virgin ‘Miles Plus Money’
+What is Virgin Atlantic ‘Miles Plus Money’?

 Virgin’s ‘Miles Plus Money’ is run differently.
 It appears to be a way of quietly discounting seats without having to unleash a full sale.